Judge Doom: Reception

-Judge Doom's final reveal of himself as a toon that has been cited as having a traumatizing or scary effect on children when the film premiered.
+A screenshot of the revelation of Judge Doom's toon identity from the film's climax, which has been cited as having a traumatizing or scary effect on children when it premiered.

 Christopher Lloyd's portrayal of Judge Doom has received overall positive reception with some authors comparing his role as a "brilliant" or "scary" villain.

 Wizard magazine rated Doom as the 60th Greatest Villain of All Time.
-Other lists include Digital Spy placing him as one of the most “batshit” film villains of all time, Fandango placing him number one on their list of "the most nefarious live-action villains" and Livingly Media's Zimbio placing Doom as one of the scariest non-horror film villains.
+Other lists include Digital Spy placing him as one of the most “batshit” film villains of all time, Fandango placing him number one on their list of "the most nefarious live-action Disney villains" and Livingly Media's Zimbio placing Doom as one of the scariest non-horror film villains.
 The character is usually ranked along with characters such as Large Marge from Pee-wee's Big Adventure and the Child Catcher from Chitty Chitty Bang Bang.
 Aly Semigran of Nerdist Industries ranked Doom as one of cinema's scariest old people.

 The debut of his character where he murdered the shoe using the Dip was commonly cited as one of the scenes that made him terrifying.
-Along with the film's climactic plot twist of him being flattened by a steamroller and the reveal as a toon with the burning red eyes and high squeaky voice was commonly ranked as the scariest of scenes for "kids films" as well.
-His reveal as a toon character was placed as one of the most traumatizing reveals for kids from the 1980s by BuzzFeed.
+Along with the film's climactic plot twist of him being flattened by a steamroller and the reveal as a toon, alongside his true eyes and voice, was commonly ranked as the scariest of scenes for "kids films" as well.
+The reveal of his toon identity was placed as one of the most traumatizing reveals for kids from the 1980s by BuzzFeed.
 Rolling Stone placed it as one of the top twelve of scariest moments in a "kids" film.
 Neal Justin of the Star Tribune jokingly described Judge Doom as making Freddy Krueger "look like Fred Rogers" in reference with the squeaky voice reveal.
 YouTuber Nostalgia Critic placed the toon reveal scene as number three of his "Top 11 Scariest Nostalgic Moments".